 TRAVEL VACCINE ALERT

-There is also a shortage of licensed rabies vaccine.
+There is currently a national shortage of licensed rabies vaccine.
 For ethical reasons, TrExMed Travel Clinic Edinburgh is therefore currently only offering intra-dermal rabies vaccinations: We certainly don't want to be in the position of having to deprive anyone the chance of a potentially life-saving vaccine, having recklessly used up our stocks via the i.m. route!

 At the travel clinic, we offer all the standard travel vaccinations, plus a few that are only available at specialist clinics or on a named-patient basis.
 Not all vaccines are the same.
 Some vaccines consist only of a single dose prior to travelling, while others require a short course to help ensure an adequate immune response.
 Where a 'return visit' for follow-up vaccines is required, this is naturally included in the initial consultation charge.